Teal-Insights/r-wbids/README.md

 different types.
 See the package vignette for more details on the data
 model: TODO: INSERT LINK TO VIGNETTE LATER

-This package is a product of Teal Insight and not sponsored by or affiliated with the World Bank in any way, except for the use of the World Bank IDS API.
+This package is a product of Teal Insights and not sponsored by or affiliated with the World Bank in any way, except for the use of the World Bank IDS API.